ototadana/sd-face-editor/README.md

 ![example](./images/v1.0.0.jpg)

 This is a [extension](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Extensions) of [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+If you are using [SD.Next](https://github.com/vladmandic/automatic), use the [sd.next](https://github.com/ototadana/sd-face-editor/tree/sd.next) branch.

 ## Setup
 1. Open the "Extensions" tab then the "Install from URL" tab.